bahamapascal/ICCR/README.md

 This specifies the value of ICCR API access key.
 If this exact value is not in each client request HTTP header, then that client request will be refused.
 Each client request should have a header with this name: ICCR-API-KEY with its value being the value specified by this "iccrApiKey" property.

 iccrDir
-This specifies the base ICCR installation directory, by default it is set to /opt/iccr
+This specifies the base ICCR installation directory.
+By default it is set to /opt/iccr

-All of the following ICCR subdirectories are use: iccrDataDir=/opt/iccr/data iccrConfDir=/opt/iccr/conf iccrLogDir=/opt/iccr/logs iccrLibDir=/opt/iccr/lib
-iccrBinDir=/opt/iccr/bin
-iccrTmpDir=/opt/iccr/tmp
-iccrBakDir=/opt/iccr/bak
-iccrDldDir=/opt/iccr/download

 iccrLogLevel
 This property specifies the logging level used by the ICCR process.
 When set to DEBUG (iccrLogLevel=DEBUG), then ICCR will write more verbose output to the log file (the log file location is /opt/iccr/logs/iccr.log).
 The default value is DEBUG